 - Biome overhaul.

 Important: Necropolis is currently not available yet for A18.
-It is planned to be included in the 0.8.x release of the mod.
-Work will start on that end January 2020.
+It is planned to be included in the 0.9.x release of the mod.
+This mode will likely not be added before A19.x is stable.

 Gnamod Necropolis will come back to the game but is very dependent on a lot of system that will be implemented in Core and Survival to work as well as POI work.
 Haidrgna have great plans for this to come back and will be using a system of world generation he is developing himself.
 For this a lot of POIs need to be build that requires a community effort.

 This here is also a call to those interested in joining and helping to build POIs for Gnamod and Necropolis.